Juliana

 Ruby Lane: by Carol, DeLizza and Elster Jewelry — Juliana: [https://www.rubylane.com/blog/categories/jewelry/DeLizza-and-elster-jewelry-juliana/]: [Dec 17, 2007]

-Having trouble with the small sizes of yesteryear?
-Well, most of us do!
+Having trouble with the small sizes of

+The ladies were smaller than the women of today.
 NO Problem, be sure to check out our necklace extenders.